aurovrata/hybrid-html-dropdown/index.md

+---
+layout: default
+title: Home
+nav_order: 1
+description: "Getting sarted with Hybrid Drodpown fields."
+permalink: /
+---

-## Hybrid HTML Dropdown field
+# Hybrid HTML Dropdown field

-This is an HTML dropdown widget that can replace a <select/> field or built using a json object which can be fully customised using css.
+This is an HTML dropdown widget that can replace a `<select/>` field or built using a json object which can be fully customised using css.
 This is inspired by an original [idea](https://css-tricks.com/striking-a-balance-between-native-and-custom-select-elements/) by Sandrina Pereira (@sandrina-p).
 This plugin is written in pure javascript and has evolved consderably from the initial idea.

 The main features are